In this guide, you will find instructions on how to read and clear Acura fault codes from multiple systems.

 Acura Power Steering Check Fluid, Noise, Problems

-- Acura groaning noise when turning steering wheel,
+- Acura makes a groaning noise when turning the steering wheel,

-- Steering wheel is difficult to turn, typically at cold start,
+- The steering wheel is difficult to turn, typically at cold start,

-- Whining noise when turning steering wheel left or right,
+- Whining noise when turning the steering wheel left or right,

 - Squeaking noise at startup